 Some foragers have experienced negative effects from consuming wild leeks in abundance.
 If the plant does not smell like onions, it is extremely likely it is not of the wild leeks variety.

 The flowers and leaves of mullein are edible raw.
 The flowers not only but taste and smell sweet.
 The leaves have a fairly bitter taste.

 47. Yellow Rocket

 This wild edible commonly grows along the banks of streams, creeks, ponds, and hedges.
-Yellow rocket can be consumed raw or steamed until it is only slightly wilted and eaten like broccoli.
+Yellow rocket can be eaten raw or steamed until it is only slightly wilted and eaten like broccoli.

 The leaves of this wild plant are small and pointed.
 During the spring the flowers on the wild violet are a bright yellow.